-A person can know a lot and still remain ignorant.
+A person can know a lot but remain ignorant.
 'Knowing' is not enough.
-If we know better we have to do better.
+If we know better, we must do better.
 If we know what is best, then we must do our best.

 The best thing we can do is to stay out of our ego.
 According to Rishi Patanjali: "To the one who renounces the fruit of his action, the power of perfect discernment comes, and all selfish motives and pain end."
 'Renouncing the fruit of our actions' means to stop looking for credit or recognition for the good that we do.